ashedow/ashedow.github.io/content/posts/forecast_models.md

 Global models produce forecast output for the whole globe, generally extending a week or two into the future.
 Regional models on the other hand have much higher resolutions, but only cover some part (region) of the globe, and only provide forecasts a couple days out in time.

+In addition, all weather models, one way or another, compete for accuracy — or rather, meteorologists who work with them: they share the results and write scientific articles about it...
+Europeans are believed to be better at predicting weather in temperate latitudes.
+Americans are slightly better at predicting weather in tropical latitudes because they have hurricanes, but this is debatable.

+Why weather models sometimes give inaccurate weather forecasts?

+In short, in general, we just can’t measure the weather absolutely accurately.

 ## Global

 ### ECMWF (European Centre for medium-range weather forecasts)